wp-plugins/woocommerce-checkout-manager/readme.txt

 * Add new fields to the **Billing** and **Shipping** Section **separately** from Additional Section.
 * These fields can be edited on your customers **account** page.

-= Ten ( 12 ) field types included: =
-1. Text Input
-2. Text Area
-3. Password
-4. Radio Button (Unlimited Options)
-5. Select Options (Unlimited Options)
-6. Check Box (Put your own options)
-7. Date Picker
-8. Time Picker
-9. Text/ Html Swapper
-10. Color Picker
-11. Heading
-12. Multi-Select
-13. Multi-Checkbox

-= More Features =
+* Twelve ( 12 ) field types included: Text Area + Password + Radio + Select + Pre-defined Check Box + Time Picker + Text/ Html Swapper + Color Picker + Heading + Multi-Select + Multi-Checkbox etc...
-* Create Conditional Fields which includes
+* Create Conditional Fields.
-* to allow customer to Remove Tax (Tax Exempt),
-* to allow customer to Add Amount on checkout (Pre-defined by admin or Customer Can Enter Any Amount).
+* Create field to remove tax.
+* Create field to add additional amount.
 * Replace Text using Text/ Html Swapper.
 * Allow Customers to Upload files for each order.
 * Show or Hide added field for Specific Product or Category Only.
 * Display Payment Method and Shipping Method used by customer.
 * Disable any added field from Checkout details page and Order Receipt.
 * Retain fields information for customers when they navigate back and forth from checkout.
 * Disable Billing Address fields for chosen shipping goods.
 Which makes them visible only for virtual goods.
 * DatePicker: Change the default format (dd-mm-yy), Set Minimum Date and Maximum Date, Disable days in the week (Sun – Sat).
 * TimePicker: Includes restriction of both start and end hours, set the minutes interval and manually input labels.
 * Area to insert your own Custom CSS.
 * Display Order Time.
 * Set Default State for checkout.
 * Import/ Export added fields data.
 * Fields label can accept html characters.

-* Disable/ Change Additional information Title

-= Added fields will appear on =
-1. Order Summary
-2. Receipt
-3. Order Details (back-end)

-= Re-position the added fields =
-1. Before Shipping Form
-2. After Shipping Form
-3. Before Billing Form
-4. After Billing Form
-5. After Order Notes

-= Insert Up to two (2) Notices on checkout page =
+* Re-position the added fields: Before Shipping Form, After Shipping Form, Before Billing Form, After Billing Form or After Order Notes
-1. Before Customer Address Fields
-2. Before Order Summary
+* Insert Notice: Before Customer Address Fields and Before Order Summary on checkout page.

 = INCLUDED TRANSLATIONS =